Artificial Intelligence Model for Tumoral Clinical Decision Support Systems: Introduction

 \section{Introduction}

-The techniques used in medicine to treat pathologies are becoming more advanced each day and are capable of performing less invasive and more efficient treatments.
-However, before a patient can apply proper treatment, a correct diagnosis of the disease is necessary, which becomes an important task in this process.
+The techniques used in medicine to treat pathologies are becoming more advanced each day and can perform less invasive and more efficient treatments~\cite{he2019practical}.
+However, a correct disease diagnosis is necessary before a patient can apply proper treatment, which becomes an important task in this process~\cite{yanase2019systematic}.

-Although medicine has radically evolved, diagnosis is still mostly a human process and the expert must be able to thoroughly evaluate the patient's evidence and avoid making mistakes during the process.
-A late or incorrect diagnosis can lead to an increase in pathologies that, in cases such as cancer, can be fatal and irreversible ~\citep{tan2006early}.
+Although medicine has radically evolved, diagnosis is still mostly a human process.
+The expert must be able to thoroughly evaluate the patient's evidence and avoid making mistakes during the process~\cite{jussupow2021augmenting}.
+A late or incorrect diagnosis can lead to an increase in pathologies that, in cases such as cancer, can be fatal and irreversible~\cite{tan2006early, ragab2022ensemble}.

-Therefore, any improvement that a doctor can make during the diagnostic process may be vital and necessary to greatly improve treatment results, because early diagnosis improves treatment results, as it improves the result of the procedure~\citep{kimber2021potential, sullivan2021earlier, haq2021deep}.
-At this point, computer algorithms are specially relevant, since they can be used as an additional tool for decision making, which is known as \gls{cdss}.
-It is precisely in the current paradigm of health information science where these \glspl{cdss} can be used to process in real time large amounts of data.
+Therefore, any improvement that a physician can make during the diagnostic process may be crucial and necessary to greatly improve treatment results, because early diagnosis improves treatment results, as it improves the result of the procedure~\cite{kimber2021potential, sullivan2021earlier, haq2021deep}.
+Currently, computer algorithms are specially relevant, since they can be used as an additional tool for decision making, known as \gls{cdss} \cite{rana2023machine, ahmad2022comparative}.
+It is precisely in the current paradigm of health information science where these \glspl{cdss} can be used to process in real time large amounts of data~\cite{sutton2020overview}, using the available information to ease the physician's diagnostic process.

-In this sense, there are two approaches to process large amounts of medical images, e.g: X-rays, computed tomography scanners, magnetic resonance images, nuclear medicine images.
-The first solution are \gls{cbir} systems which retrieve the most similar images from a database using the information of the query image itself, extracting the most relevant features of the input and recommending the most similar images stored.
-While other approximation are the so-called Concept-Based Image Indexing systems, that use meta-information of the images to extract its content and be able of recommending similar samples from the database.
+In this sense, there are two approaches to processing large amounts of medical images, \gls{cbir} and the so-called Concept-Based Image Indexing systems.
+The latter use meta-information of the images to extract their content and recommend similar samples from the database.